-Diebu County also known as “Tewo County“, means “thumb” in Tibetan , it is said to be the place where the mountain god “pressed”
+Diebu County also known as “Tewo County“, means “thumb” in Tibetan , it is said to be a place where mountain god “pressed”

-Diebu County is under the jurisdiction of Gannan Tibetan Autonomous Prefecture.
-Located in the western Qinling Mountains, in the valley between Minshan and Dieshan.
-It borders Zhuoni County in the north, Zhouqu County in the east, Min County of Dingxi City and Dangchang County of Longnan City in the northeast, Zoige County and Jiuzhaigou County in the southwest.
+Diebu County is under jurisdiction of Gannan Tibetan Autonomous Prefecture.
+Located in western Qinling Mountains, in a valley between Minshan and Dieshan.

 Best travel time From June to August

 Most popular sites

 Nine Dragon valley, It is cut from Bailong River in geological tectonic movement for years that forming a majestic and majestic huge canyon.
 The cliffs on both sides of north and south are more than 800 meters in vertical height.
 The cliffs on both sides are only tens of meters wide and separated by Bailong River.
 The north bank belongs to Dieshan mountain range and south bank belongs to Minshan mountain range.

 Ruins of ancient Diezhou City is located in Rannao Village, Dianga Township, its eastern suburbs of Diebu County, on platform on north bank of Bailong River.
 The city is about 1,000 meters long from east to west and 450 meters wide from north to south.
 Those walls were built according to terrain, city outline is irregular pentagonal, and an inner city is built in northeast of city.